 Timeline of M.S.
-Plan I (Thesis Plan) Submit a course plan, drafted in consultation with Faculty Advisor and/or M.S.
-Graduate Program Advisor Start of program Find a Faculty Advisor As soon as possible Take classes and work on thesis Normally between one and two years Submit Advancement to Candidacy form First week of desired quarter of graduation Submit application to graduate through R'Web By Mon. of 4 th week of graduation quarter Present M.S.
+Plan I (Thesis Plan) Submit a course plan, drafted in consultation with Faculty Advisor and/or the Advisor to M.S.
+Students Start of program Find a Faculty Advisor As soon as possible Take classes and work on thesis Normally between one and two years

+Submit Advancement to Candidacy form First week of desired quarter of graduation Submit application to graduate through R'Web By Mon. of 4 th week of graduation quarter Present M.S.
 Thesis and submit approved Thesis to Graduate Division Quarter of graduation